 • International exchange.

-Option one: Placement - you'll undertake a three to five week self-initiated work placement, relevant to your potential career direction and contributing to the fulfilment of the course aims and objectives.
+The Industry Placement option enables you to undertake a self-initiated work placement that is relevant to your potential career direction and contributes to the fulfilment of the course aims and objectives.

 Designs Into Industry

 This unit will focus on the production of a design statement in the development of a capsule collection of printed design ideas for a specific market/company.
 The unit focuses on a live project scenario in which a selected company profiles, product lines, promotion and branding as well as future markets are researched.

 Design Concepts and Contexts

 This unit introduces you to a range of cultural and critical theories and design contexts and concepts that are vital for developing a broader contextual understanding that underpin your main pathway and future contextual studies units.
 The unit will explore significant movements and moments in the history of design and the arts in order to help students develop a widening appreciation of the aesthetic forces, which shape culture and potentially the student’s own work.

 Developing Research and Critical Enquiry

 This unit provides space to consider the research and inquiry options available to you in the final year, and evaluate your future direction.
 Through exploration of a subject area related to either broader contextual issues, or a concern within the industry you aspire to work in, you will develop appropriate research skills applicable to your final year of study.

 This is an optional unit that will allow you to spend a period of time in an overseas educational institution.